threefoldtech/grid_deployment/README.md

 ## Grid Bootstrap

-The bootstrap services is used to create ZOS bootstrap images.
+The bootstrap service is used to create ZOS bootstrap images.
 Farmers use such images to deploy 3Nodes on the Grid.

 ## TFChain Validator